-Community specialist, a direct waiver service, differs in service definition and in limitations of amount and scope from State plan targeted case management for person with developmental disabilities.
-In the latter, there are waiver administrative functions performed by a support coordinator through state plan TCM that fall outside the scope of community specialist, such as level of care determination, free choice of waiver and provider, due process and right to appeal.
-Additionally, MO Division of DD support coordinators facilitate services and supports, authorized in the service plan, through the regional office utilization review and authorization process.
+Community specialist, a direct waiver service, differs in service definition and in limitations of amount and scope from State plan TCM for person with DD.
+In the latter, there are waiver administrative functions performed by a support coordinator through state plan TCM that fall outside the scope of community specialist, such as LOC determination, free choice of waiver and provider, due process and right to appeal.
+Additionally, MO Division of DD support coordinators facilitate services and supports, authorized in